The state of communication in our society

 C. No cell phone during the meeting.

-D. The client is the #1 priority in all such meetings and your client should feel that and know that to be true without experiencing any interruptions from mobile or other devices.
+D. The client is the #1 priority in all such meetings and your client should feel that and know that to be true without experiencing any interruptions from mobile or other devices. - Have an internal program to continuously improve and maintain the communication skills of your team:

 A. This includes the management team and their ability to manage the staff.